redux-saga/redux-saga/docs/introduction/BeginnerTutorial.md

 ```

 Since `incrementAsync` is a Generator function, when we run it outside the middleware,
-we get a Generator object.
-A Generator object is an object which has a `next` method.
 Each time you invoke `next` on the generator, you get an object of the following shape

 ```javascript